 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and bathing.
-Some would argue this is a reasonable measure of a resident's well-being.
+This metric is a measure of the percentage of long-term care residents that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and continence.
+Many in the industry would argue this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile